achudars/GPIG/README.md

 ### Things to note

-* There is no way to interact with the incidents, for example you can't get more information about them.
-* Due to the number of incidents, the map zoom scale is limited, as zooming out too far would most likely freeze the application.
+* Due to the large number of incidents in the database, make sure your application is always zoom-limited, that way the application can never be overwhelmed as only a limited subset of incidents will be visible at any point.